daamien/blog/_posts/2017-02-02-Temboard_Quick_Start.md

 tags: [PostgreSQL, GUI, control, management]
 ---

-The next challenge for the PostgreSQL is to provide feature rich and well-designed graphic tools to manage several instances.
+The next challenge for the PostgreSQL community is to provide feature rich and well-designed graphic tools to manage several instances.
 This is a domain where we can make a lot of progress and [Temboard](https://github.com/dalibo/temboard) is one of the current projects (among others) that aims to provide a nice management tool for PostgreSQL.

 <!-- More -->